WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_libraries.md

 Libraries are FHIR Artifacts containing the definitions of data querying and processing that are used in the indicators and scheduling / decision logic.

+Each CQL library SHALL have a corresponding Library resource in the SMART Guideline.
+See the [CQL](l3_cql.html) topic for a description of authoring the CQL libraries.

 ### **Inputs:**

 * L3 Indicators, PlanDefinitions